isabella232/kitchen-ci/source/blog/2015-04-24-test-kitchen-1-4-0-release-notes.html.md

 5. Run the `#prepare_command` on the remote instance, if it is implemented.
 6. Run the `#run_command` on the remote instance, if it is implemented.

 As a Verifier author, you may elect to overwrite or partially re-implement the `#call(state)` method to do whatever you need in whatever order makes sense.
-This key difference allows Verifier authors to entirely own the `kitchen verify` action and also not rely on the Driver used to manage the instances.
+This key difference allows Verifier authors to entirely own the `kitchen verify` action and not rely on the Driver.

 ### (Potentially Breaking) Verifiers responsible for verify action